WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings-Oct2021-onwards.md

 #### What would you like to work on next week?
 - UKRI panel
+- Getting some abstract in
+- TTW newsletter and fireside chat
+- Meeting with ALS
+- 1:1 progress check with VH and AR

 #### Where do you need help from Kirstie?
 - Review of CM team GitHub and CoC revision